Teaching Philosophy

 Undergraduate mentorship

 I view it as my obligation to support marginalized and excluded members of my community and have and will continue to do so through intentionally mentoring students of marginalized identities.
 I have prioritized mentorship while at UW-Madison, including mentoring eight students of diverse gender identities and backgrounds.
 For each, I create a welcoming environment and encourage a sense of ownership over their work.
 I set clear expectations at the outset of our working relationship and help students establish goals to further their personal and professional growth.
-Two mentees, Zach and Eileen, are each part of manuscripts in review (Ausavich and Kiel in revision) or in preparation.
+Two mentees, Zach and Eileen, are each part of manuscripts published (Ausavich and Kiel 2024) or in review (Kiel, Mavencamp, and Turner in revision).

 Here’s an example document I provide at the start of working with students to set clear expectations, outline important context and background information, and provide key resources and deliverables.